clitetailor/react-epic/docs/CounterExample.md

 # Add React Epic to React Counter App

-Counter App is the easiest app to demonstrate how state machine work.
+Counter App is the easiest app to demonstrate how state machine works.
 Here is one of its implementation:

 ```jsx
 export class CounterApp extends Component {